Mix-and-match

 More

 Water is refreshing, cleansing, and clear, so it’s easy to understand why so many cultures and religions use water for symbolic purification.
-We will wash our hands twice during our seder.
-For this first washing, we wash our hands to prepare for the rituals to come.
-We do not say a blessing.
+We will wash our hands twice during our seder: now, with no blessing, to get us ready for the rituals to come; and then again later, we’ll wash again with a blessing, preparing us for the meal, which Judaism thinks of as a ritual in itself.
+(The Jewish obsession with food is older than you thought!)

 To wash your hands, you don’t need soap, but you do need a cup to pour water over your hands.
 Pour water on each of your hands three times, alternating between your hands.
+If the people around your table don’t want to get up to walk all the way over to the sink, you could pass a pitcher and a bowl around so everyone can wash at their seats… just be careful not to spill!

 showing